litixsoft/lx-valid/README.md

 In this case values will be tested against predefined formats.
 The UuidTest property's value should be a string matching the format of a MongoDB ObjectId.
 The floatTest value should be a number matching a float.
 If additional characters are added to UuidTest's value, validation fails.
+It is also supported to validate an array of formats.

 #### Extension by custom formats
 Additionally the predefined formats can be extended by custom ones as the following example shows: